kardianos/vendor-spec/README.md

 to prevent duplicating imports.
 Without the Local field a tool will be unable to re-write the import path to be shorter without losing information.

-### Version and VersionTime fields
+### Revision and RevisionTime fields
-Both version fields are optional.
+Both revision fields are optional.
 However tools must persist any information present in them.
 The interpretation of both fields is dependent on the tool itself.
 While the exact interpretation of the fields are tool specific, the semantics are not.
-The Version field must either be empty or contain a single value that can be used to fetch a specific version.
-The VersionTime must be empty or have a valid RFC3339 time string.
-If the Version field is non-empty the VersionTime field must correlate with the Version field.
-If the Version field is empty the meaning of the VersionTime field is tool specific.
+The Revision field must either be empty or contain a single value that can be used to fetch a specific revision.
+The RevisionTime must be empty or have a valid RFC3339 time string.
+If the Revision field is non-empty the RevisionTime field must correlate with the Revision field.
+If the Revision field is empty the meaning of the RevisionTime field is tool specific.

 ### Open Questions
  * JSON documents do not support comments and are less friendly for a human